MarkusHobisch/Secasy/docs/en/ALGORITHM.md

 - **INVERT:** Flips all 64 bits simultaneously; prevents the grid from converging to all-zero or all-one absorption states.

+The empirical justification for this mix — a comparison of diffusion consistency when each operation is used in isolation — can be found in **Appendix A**.

 ### Traversal Order

 Cells are not processed in a fixed row-by-row order but with an offset derived